 The idea is not new but the technology is now allowing commanders to control troops without the need for them to follow maps and use handheld GPS units, which could give their position away at night.

 The ‘nudges’ are created in the soldiers belts by using arrays of vibrating motors to gently guide them in the right direction.
-Each belts is fitted with eight “tactors” spaced at around 45 degree intervals.
-Once a way point is set by the commander the belts pulses whichever tactor is in the direction the soldier needs to move.
+Each belt is fitted with eight “tactors” spaced at around 45-degree intervals.
+Once a waypoint is set by the commander, the belt pulses whichever tactor is in the direction the soldier needs to move.

 Latest Geeky Gadgets Deals